Hamilton Wetland Restoration Project

 Engaging the Community

-STRAW engaged approximately 1,300 to 1,600 students and teachers to install over 2,000 native plants on about 150 acres of seasonal wetland habitat and upland transitional habitat from 2012 to 2014.
+With funding from the California State Coastal Conservancy STRAW engaged approximately 1,300 to 1,600 students and teachers to install over 2,000 native plants on about 150 acres of seasonal wetland habitat and upland transitional habitat from 2012 to 2014.

 Plants for this project were collected from the site and adjacent watersheds and grown on site by Hamilton Nursery Manager Christina McWhorter.
 The vegetation being planted helps with water filtration, carbon sequestration and flood control while providing important habitat for species of conservation concern.

 To volunteer at the Nursery, contact Nursery Manager Christina McWhorter.

 Novato High School Students in a Starring Role